 Never miss a chance to have your say.

 Help us build a better Vancouver by becoming a member of the City’s community of trusted, local advisors.
 We are excited to hear from you.
 Registration is quick and easy.
 Join today!

-Learn how Vancouver continues to benefit from investments made in the 2010 Winter Games, from sustainably-designed community centres, to public art, community involvement, and better transportation systems.
+Learn how Vancouver continues to benefit from investments made in the 2010 Olympic and Paralympic Winter Games.

 The City of Vancouver has five sister-city relationships with Odessa, Yokohama, Edinburgh, Guangzhou, and Los Angeles